whatsupmailbox/whatsupmailbox.github.io/_posts/2017-01-30-Gentlemans-Box-Subscription-January-2017-Review-Coupon.md

 [![Info Magazine](http://whatsupmailbox.com/images/GentlemansBoxJanuary2017Info02.jpg)](http://mbsy.co/d7GnS){:target="_blank"}

-The info magazine gives a brief description on each item included in the box, as well as their value.
+The info magazine gives a brief description of each item included in the box, as well as their value.

 <br>

 [![Info Magazine](http://whatsupmailbox.com/images/GentlemansBoxJanuary2017Info03.jpg)](http://mbsy.co/d7GnS){:target="_blank"}

-.
+They also provide a section where items from past and present boxes are worn together for inspiration.
+I find it very helpful as sometimes you just need a little help to visual and see how items should be worn.

 <br>

-<H4>And here are all the items:</H4>
+<H4>And here are all the items of the January box:</H4>

 [![Gentleman's Box January 2017 Items](http://whatsupmailbox.com/images/GentlemansBoxJanuary2017Items.jpg)](http://mbsy.co/d7GnS){:target="_blank"}